MHZ4munich/MHZ4munich.github.io/training.md

 title: Training time and place
 permalink: /training/
 ---
 The training is on a weekly basis and most of the time we alternate between West park and English Garden in Munich for training.
-Note that currently we train outdoor so our training is affected by the weather, so look at **the weather widget below** before you go. **In terms of bad weather, the training is cancelled automatically without notification.**
+Note that currently we train outdoor so our training is affected by the weather, so look at **the weather widget below** before you go. **In terms of bad weather, the training is cancelled automatically without notification, this is according to the hourly weather forecast widget below.**

 Please click on the events in the calendar below to see the address where we meet for each training and other details like how to find us.